Media

 Everything I Never Told You – Author Celeste Ng

-I would be amiss to talk about books that increase awareness of cultural diversity without mentioning this recent five-star read of mine by author Celeste Ng.
-Set in Americana 1970s this work of fiction focuses on a Chinese-American family who both seeks assimilation to the white midwest town that they call home while trying to figure out what their Chinese culture means to them.
-In just shy of 300 pages, not only did I get an intimate view of what it is like to be a person of color surrounded by the majority but I also felt I could relate just a bit to their struggle on the most basic human level.
-How do I hold true to my unique self while still wanting to be included socially as part of the group?
-That’s a question many of us ask as we’re learning to get comfortable with ourselves.
+I would be remiss if I did not mention this recent five-star read of mine by author Celeste Ng.
+This book increases awareness of cultural diversity.
+Set in Americana 1970s, this work of fiction focuses on a Chinese-American family.
+They seek assimilation to the white Midwest town that they call home.
+At the same time, they try to figure out what their Chinese culture means to them.
+In just shy of 300 pages, I gained an intimate view of what it is like to be a person of color surrounded by the majority.

 I think back to this book’s core messages in my work with team members from different cultural backgrounds.
 Everything I Never Told You challenges all of us to layer empathy and cultural sensitivity into our interactions.
-I read this book a chapter at a time and kept this slim novel with me to read in small windows of down time.
-If I had had an uninterrupted night this is a fast enough read that I probably could have read the whole book in an evening.
+I read this book one chapter at a time.
+I kept this slim novel with me to read during small windows of down time.
+If I had had an uninterrupted night, I could have read the whole book in an evening.
+This is a fast enough read.
 I’m glad I didn’t.
 A slow unfolding gave me time to think about the concepts inside.
-This would be a strong book club candidate because you’re going to read the last page and want to turn to someone and talk about the story inside.
+This would be a strong book club candidate.
+You’re going to read the last page and want to turn to someone and talk about the story inside.

 Podcast: Don’t Keep Your Day Job with host Cathy Heller